Back to Blogs

 Sequoia Legacy Tree: A Downtown Treasure

 In April 2018, Visit Visalia dedicated its newest tourist feature: The Sequoia Legacy Tree.
-The feature is located in the charming and historic downtown area of the city, on the west side of the US Post Office at Acequia and Court Streets, just a block from Main Street.
+The feature is located in the charming and historic downtown area of the city, on the west side of the US Post Office at Acequia Avenue and Locust Streets, just a block from bustling Main Street.

 Over 2 million visitors come to Sequoia & Kings Canyon National Parks and many stay in Visalia as part of their national parks vacation.
 With hotels, restaurants, shops and attractions, visitors can explore the area as well as visit the parks.
 The Sequoia Legacy Tree is a great introduction to the parks with its educational displays that talk about Sierra watershed, sequoia trees and park history.
 Although this tree is only 80 years old and about 65 feet tall, visitors can get a sense of what they will see up in the park.
 It is hard to comprehend just how large those trees are so for scale there is a path around the Legacy tree which approximates the circumference of the General Sherman Tree.
 At about 102 feet in circumference, it is one massive tree-in fact the largest living thing on earth!
 The sign at the corner of the lot is made from a single slab of sequoia with the bark still visible across the top.
 The sign is about 8 inches thick!